simonwhitaker/stable-diffusion-apple-silicon/README.md

 Either follow the instructions [here](https://github.com/apple/ml-stable-diffusion#-using-ready-made-core-ml-models-from-hugging-face-hub) to use pre-built models from Hugging Face Hub, or the instructions [here](https://github.com/apple/ml-stable-diffusion#-using-ready-made-core-ml-models-from-hugging-face-hub) to build them yourself.

 If building the models yourself, make sure to use the (slightly mis-named) `--bundle-resources-for-swift-cli` option, to output models in a format suitable for consumption by Swift.
 (The default is to output models suitable for consumption by Python).
+You should also pass the `--chunk-unet` argument; a chunked UNet model is required for iOS, and seems to do no harm on macOS.

 Either way, you should end up with a folder with these contents: